Adam6432/SurveyIntersect/README.md

 # point-intersections
-A set of octave scripts to find points of intersection for geomatics
+A set of octave scripts to find points of intersection for geomatics applications.